Why Summer in the City Is Becoming Unbearable

 Dark surfaces absorb heat— and hold it.
 Tall buildings block any surface winds that would ordinarily help cool the area.
 The lack of green spaces eliminates the cooling effects trees, plants, and grass normally provide.
 With little wind to dissipate built up vehicle exhaust, and the lack of vegetation to convert carbon dioxide to oxygen, UHI air becomes polluted, stagnant, and just plain hot every summer.

 As the temperatures climb, people crank up the air conditioning, seeking relief from the sweltering heat.
-Thousands of air conditioning units running full blast only serve to add to the UHI effect, as they belch more heat and emissions into the surrounding air, driving the temperature up.
+Thousands of air conditioning units running full blast only serve to add to the urban heat island effect, as they belch more heat and emissions into the surrounding air, driving the temperature up.

 20 Most Extreme Urban Heat Islands in the U.S.